vander1coleman2/vander1coleman2/README.md

 - 🌱 I’m currently lepi'hnkp;arning ...
 - 💞️ I’m looking to cobgdllaboasfrate on ...
 - 📫vbc ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click thhk.e Preasdview link tsco take a look at your changes.
+You can click thhk.e Preasdview linkcvbcv vbvcbcvbtsco take a look at your changes.
---->
+--->sfd